 The premise is simple: You will wear a pendant button around your wrist or neck, which connects to an alarm base unit in your home.
 In an emergency, such as a fall or medical problem, you simply push the red button on your pendant.

-An alarm call is made to our 24-Hour Care Team, who will respond within seconds.
+An alarm call is made to our 24-Hour Response Team, who will respond within seconds.
 They’ll access the situation over the loudspeaker on the base unit and arrange for help to come to you.
 They will call your emergency contacts (family, friends or neighbours) and ask them to attend urgently.
 If required, the emergency services will also be contacted on your behalf.

 For more information on purchasing one of our life-saving personal alarms please speak to one of our friendly advisers on 0800 999 0400.
 Alternatively, complete our contact us form and we will get back to you as soon as possible.